 My top 4 food locations around Newcastle:

-1. Darby Street- The handy thing about food in Newcastle is that some of the best places are all within the same streets.
-Darby street is a unique art and shopping precinct as well the home to some of the funkiest cafés, including; Three Monkeys, Coco Monde and The Depot.
+Darby Street – The handy thing about food in Newcastle is that some of the best places are all within the same streets.
+Darby Street is a unique art and shopping precinct as well as the home to some of the funkiest cafés, including; Three Monkeys, Coco Monde, and The Depot.
 Best known for its popular brunches and nightlife, Darby is a funky and enticing outdoor dining experience.

-2. Beaumont Street- Similar to Darby, Beaumont Street is home to 42 restaurants and cafes, however, Beaumont offers a more cultural experience.
-Whether you feel like French, Thai, Chinese or even Vietnamese, Beaumont has it all!
+Beaumont Street – Similar to Darby, Beaumont Street is home to 42 restaurants and cafes, however, Beaumont offers a more cultural experience.
+Whether you feel like French, Thai, Chinese, or even Vietnamese, Beaumont has it all!

-If you are stuck in your trance of wanderlust, dreaming about getting away, step outside and explore.
-You never know, your home city may be more extravagant than you could have ever imagined.
+If you are stuck in your trance of wanderlust, dreaming about getting away to some exotic, foreign land, step outside your own home and have a good look around.
+You never know, your home city may be more exotic than you could have ever imagined.